vitoperez117/USDA-Livestock-Import-Trends/README.md

 3. **Countries**: 122 (except the category 'World')
     - '**World**' denotes the combined data of all countries.
+    - The dataset contains countries that no longer exist or had a name change (ex.
+Czechoslovakia, Federal Republic of Germany, Myanmar (Burma), USSR, Yugoslavia).

 4. **Units of Measurement and their relationship with Categories**
     - Categories are measured in kilograms (KG), carcass weight equivalent in pounds (CWE), dozens (DOZ), and number of discrete units (NO).